ENGLISH LEARNER PROGRAMS - OVERVIEW

 What programs does the district provide for English learners?

-All English learners receive instruction at their English proficiency level that will support them in learning both social and academic English, as well as the information and the skills they need to eventually meet grade level content area standards.
+All English learners receive instruction at their English proficiency level that will support them in learning both social and academic English, as wEL as the information and the skills they need to eventually meet grade level content area standards.
 In some situations, they may be placed in classrooms with students at their same level of English proficiency for part of the day.
 In some situations, they may be placed in regular classrooms for the entire day, with the teachers providing extra support.
-All programs at every grade level include at least 30 minutes per day of level-appropriate English Language Development, as well as appropriate access to the core curriculum.
+All programs at every grade level include daily level-appropriate English Language Development, as wEL as appropriate access to the core curriculum.
 The actual program of instruction a student receives is based on his/her English proficiency level.
 If you have any questions about the English learner program services your child is receiving, you may contact their classroom teacher.

 - foundational content area vocabulary, concepts, and skills